-Distance Learning
+Online Learning

-Florida College offers distance learning opportunities in the form of independent directed studies and internet-based courses.
+Florida College offers online learning opportunities in the form of independent directed studies and online courses.
 These courses provide a convenient way for current students to get ahead or catch up in their coursework and a way for former or future students to take courses that might be needed.
-Students are not able to complete an entire degree or the majority of a degree through distance learning.
+Students are not able to complete an entire degree or the majority of a degree through online learning.
 Students not currently enrolled in Florida College should contact the Registrar for information about admissions.
-An on-campus student may take one distance-learning course per term, and two distance-learning courses may be taken per term if only taking online courses.
-Once a distance-learning student takes more than six hours, one Bible class will be required per five courses.
-Students will be asked to complete a distance learning readiness survey prior to enrolling in their first distance-learning course.
+An on-campus student may take one online course per term.
+Full-time students taking an online course must follow the daily Bible requirement.